Is there a grain of truth to the health and nutrition claims made on cereal boxes?

 Our food and drink experts are meticulous when it comes to analysing the contents of a cereal box – so much so that their breakfast always goes soggy before they manage to eat it.
 But they're dedicated to counting Cornflakes and critiquing Coco Pops because they know that you don’t want any sugary surprises or cereal offenders when you start your day.

-Nutrition, Food warnings and safety, Groceries, Packaging, labelling and advertising
+Nutrition, Diet and fitness, Feeding children, Food warnings and safety, Groceries, Packaging labelling and advertising

 We slice through the bewildering range of breads in white, brown, multigrain, wholemeal, seeded, unseeded and everything else.

 Choose wisely to avoid overly processed foods and added fat, sugar and sodium.

 Tea, coffee, water, juice, soft drinks, sports drinks, alcohol – what's your poison?